 Self-Learning AI is made up of many thousands of algorithms that inform its decision-making, each with different strengths.
 These algorithms operate in competition with one another to deliver the best model for every user and device.

 To determine which algorithms to employ at any given moment, Darktrace uses a smart threshold filter that contextually weights and rescores the outputs from all machine learning detectors in light of their previous performance.

 To combine these analyses of digital activity, Darktrace uses a technique known as Recursive Bayesian Estimation.
 Crucially, this allows the AI to continually recalculate threat levels in light of new data and discern significant patterns in data flows indicative of attacks.

 Identifies latent threats already inside your systems

-Self-Learning AI autonomously clusters users devices into peer-groups based on its understanding of how each of these entities behave.
+Self-Learning AI autonomously clusters users and devices into groups based on its understanding of how each of these entities behaves.
 The technology combines a number of different clustering methods, including matrix-based clustering, density-based clustering, and hierarchical clustering techniques.
 By combining these techniques, the technology can determine when a device is behaving unusually in relation to the rest of its peer group, enabling it to detect cyber disruption already occurring within your organization.

 Thrives in complexity

 While other approaches struggle to analyze vast quantities of data – often processed and stored in a variety of ways – the complexity of modern hybrid and multi-cloud environments is an advantage for Self-Learning AI.
 The technology thrives in complexity, with more users, devices, and environments simply adding extra insights and depth to its analysis.

 With this understanding constantly evolving as your business grows, Darktrace helps build cyber resilience over time.